Bamboo is a beautiful modern evergreen shrub, but if unchecked, it may spread uncontrollably.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Bamboo up close by Mark ★ under © CC BY-NC 2.0
+Bamboo up close (also on social media) by Mark ★ under © CC BY-NC 2.0

 Bamboo leaves by JacLou DL under Pixabay license